sebanc/linuxloops/Readme.md

 ## Special Thanks

-- The [lxc/lxd][lxc link] project for maintaining Linux container rootfs archives.
+- The [linuxcontainers][linuxcontainers link] project for maintaining Linux container rootfs archives.
 - The [Grub2Win][Grub2Win link] project for allowing the GRUB bootloader to be installed on devices running Windows.
 - The [Linux-Surface crew][linux-surface link] for greatly improving Linux support on Surface devices.